Nesper94/Metabiome/documentation/source/tutorial.rst

 In addition to taxonomic profiling, you can also predict the taxonomic identity of your metagenomic samples by taxonomic binning.
-You can perform the taxonomic binning with DNA-to-protein classifiers like :code:`kaiju` or with DNA-to-DNA classifiers like :code:`kraken2`.
+You can perform the taxonomic binning with DNA-to-protein classifiers like Kaiju or with DNA-to-DNA classifiers like Kraken2.

 Using Kaiju
 ...........

 First, let's do it through :code:`kaiju` command.
-To run :code:`kaiju`, we have to choose which database we want kaiju to download.
-In this case, we will only focus in the viral communities of the metagenomic samples.
+To do so, we have to choose which database we want Kaiju to download.
+In this case, we will only focus on the viral communities of the metagenomic samples.
 Let's run the :code:`kaiju` command like so:

 .. code-block:: bash